Today I’m going to share a bit unusual ideas with you, so just keep reading to learn what they are like…

 An originally looking website of a music band from Finland.

 A website of design and programming team from Switzerland.

 So for my next customization experiment, I will take Twenty Seventeen default WordPress theme – a simple standard solution for beginners.
 I’d love to create a portfolio website for illustrator and stencil maker.

 Here I’ve invented a website title and created a logo myself using a free logo generating service.
 I can’t edit the logo height here, so I upload it in its original size 200×200 px.

-The theme allows to select either light, dark or custom color scheme for my website.
+The theme allows selecting either light, dark or custom color schemes for my website.

-It’s important to select a header which will make my logo clearly visible.
+It’s important to select a header that will make my logo clearly visible.

 I manage the menus as well as I did with the first theme.